hnesland/aselektriskbureau/README.md

 ---

-# Hardware setup
+# Work log.

 First of all I had to figure out how the dial works.

 I set up a breadboard and connected it to Raspberry PI.
 The breadboard and 2 other connecting boards I've used came from failed Kickstarter project I've contributed to (I got _some_ of the parts I've paid for).
 I hoped the'll be useful here as they allowed me to easilly connect Raspberry PI to a breadboard using cable.
 It turned out not to be as easy.
-First of all boards were initialy made for arduino pins, second, while idea behind those was quite nice, the implementation was shity, mislabeled pins, shorted traces, etc.
+First of all boards were initially made for arduino pins, second, while idea behind those was quite nice, the implementation was shity, mislabeled pins, shorted traces, etc.

 So after figuring out which pin on cable connects to which pin on breadboard I've come to the conclusion that some pins on breadboard were shorted, which could unfortunately fry RPi if I connected it to the breadboard.
 Luckilly I caught it in time and severed few traces on PCB which resulted in Pin 14 on BB to be connected to Pin 7 on RPi, and pin 14 to be not connected at all.
 But besides that everything seemed to work fine.